thecoolagency/shopify-development/README.md

 Besides the design/development, every site needs configuration and setup that I take care of: Analytics, On site SEO/Accessibility, contact channels and notification settings, store policies templates as per Shopify's regulations, mobile/tablet/desktop/cross-browser final tweaks and bug fixes.
 This is all included in pricing.
 The Tiers are not immutable, feel free to mix/match to your needs and I can provide a custom quote.

-> Post development | I am available on demand via retainer.
+> Post development, I am available on demand via retainer.